 If you plan to give thousands of dollars to a special kid, you can set up a 529 account on your own and name the kid as a beneficiary, but for most people that’s an excessive gift.

 Here's a breakdown of the best 529 plan in your state:

 A more practical way to contribute to a 529 plan is to ask the parents if they have one set up.
 If they respond positively, you can ask them to invest your $20 or $50 gift on your behalf.
 This sounds like a measly gift, but it adds up over time.
 I have two kids, and they both have 529 plans that we’ve funded through cash they received for birthday and Christmas gifts.
 Their accounts each have several thousand dollars in them.

-If a contribution to a 529 plan isn’t a realistic option, consider giving an actual share of the kid’s favorite stock (or an ETF) through a fractional share platform.
+If a contribution to a 529 plan isn’t a realistic option (or your preferred choice for whatever reason), consider giving an actual share of the kid’s favorite stock (or an ETF).
 There are a number of websites dedicated to this exact option.

 Right now, there are a growing number of fractional share companies, but most of these companies don’t offer custodial accounts or they have high maintenance fees for people with small account balances.

 Another way to buy a share of stock for a kid is to buy a Dividend Reinvestment Plan (DRiP) directly from a company.